ratbag package

 - active

-otherwise.
-This property should be treated as read-only, useset_active()
+Trueif this resolution is active,Falseotherwise.
+This property should be treated as read-only, useset_active()instead of writing directly.

 - set_active()